Importance of citing the correct source, for purposes of determining self-contradiction and argument: Pesachim 107a

-Importance of mentioning that a source is Biblical: Gittin 4a
+Importance of mentioning that a source is biblical: Gittin 4a

 Citing a source with its statement brings the Redemption to this world: Megillah 15a; Niddah 19b